ReplAPI-it/ReplFiles/README.md

 > Part of the [ReplAPI.it Project](https://replit.com/@ReplAPIit)

 # ReplFiles
 This is ReplFiles, an API that allows you to fetch the content of any file, on any public Repl!
+It fetches zipfile content of a Repl and reads the content of the file inside the zipfile.

 ## Usage
 The API can be found at: